SherlockPsy/VirLIfe/RAILWAY_SETUP.md

 | Variable | Value / Description | Required |
 | :--- | :--- | :--- |
 | `DATABASE_URL` | `postgresql+asyncpg://...` (Link to `virlife-db`) | **YES** |

+**Note:** PostgreSQL is the ONLY supported database.
+SQLite is not supported.
+Railway automatically provides `DATABASE_URL` when you link a Postgres service.

 ### 3.3 Optimization (Redis)
 | Variable | Value / Description | Required |